BFro7808/bfro7808.github.io/README.md

 Session 8
 Arrays are a fundamental aspect of any program that manages larger sets of data.
 Since they are quite easy to manipulate and can also even hold arrays within themselves, arrays are extremely handy, no matter how big or small they are.
 Though there is a limit to how big you would want to go with an array in JS since there is a hard integer limit at some point.
 Hitting that limit would be somewhat difficult though.
 Arrays are likely something that I would use often in work, maybe for something like unavailable products listed on a grocery store’s website.

+Session 9
+This session covered date time objects and the functions that they have built into them.
+I learned a bit more on how to work with date objects since I’m relatively unfamiliar with them plus some string manipulation.
+Working with date & time in general is likely a very useful skill for developing software.
+Maybe for something like setting a time limit on how long a password is valid for use before it needs to be changed, or how long before a password could be reused.
+Not so much a web thought but a general tech thought.